 Quality Measures – 45% of overall score

-The Quality performance category focuses on the healthcare processes, outcomes, and patient experiences of care within 6 categories: Effectiveness, Safety, Patient-Centered, Equitable, and Timely.
+The Quality performance category focuses on the healthcare processes, outcomes, and patient experiences of care within 6 categories: Effectiveness, Safety, Efficiency, Patient-Centered, Equitable, and Timely.

 Hospitals that successfully demonstrate improvements in the quality of care not only avoid reimbursement penalties, but also may be eligible for potential bonuses.